wp-plugins/dukapress/readme.txt

 Nothin' to see here, bug crushing.

 = 1.3.2 =
 Some bugs crushed.
-Aren't you glad we're takign care of you?
+Aren't you glad we're taking care of you?
 Keep 'em bugs away, I say.

 = 1.3.1 =
 A quick bug fix release to fix a JQuery bug in 1.3.0